 You can visit Spain visa-free with a UK passport for a period of 90 days as part of the EU’s free movement agreement.
-However, this may change following Brexit negotiations, and you might need a visa.
 Stay up to date on entry requirements using the government’s website.

 There is plenty to see and do in Spain, from the sun-soaked Costa del Sol, to the vibrant markets of Madrid.
 Spain is much bigger than the UK, but the country is well-linked with rail and bus routes between most major destinations.
 When visiting Spain, it’s worth noting travel times and distances between some of the places you may want to visit.